Cottage Cheese Blintzes with Soaked Flour Buttermilk Crepes

 Mix together and chill.

-Melt a small amount of butter in a heavy 8-inch skillet.
-Heat on medium-high heat.
+Melt a small amount of butter in a heavy 8-inch skillet over medium-high heat.
 When the skillet is hot, pour in ¼ cup batter and tilt skillet to spread evenly over surface.

 Cook until lightly browned on bottom and set on top.
 The top of the crepe will be dry to the touch, but not brown.
 Turn out onto parchment paper.